elginlye/DatasciCourse3Proj/README.md

 3. Step 3, Add a new column for activity name in the data set.
 4. Step 4, Appropriately labels the data set with descriptive variable names.
 5. Step 5, From the data set in step 4, add another column for the subject in the data set.
 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 Final tidy data set contains 180 observations.
 Each observation has 79 measurements, activity & subject, totalling 81 variables.
-6. Finally outputs the tidy data set to a text file.
+6. Finally output the tidy data set to a text file "Subject_Activity.txt""